 Long lines or training leashes tend to be a longer leash of at least 10ft or 3m in length with which you can typically train a dog to work at a distance.

 Often referred to as long lines, long leashes, or long leads, the important thing about them is that they are longer than a regular leash, and can run to very long lengths – but it is good to note that the longer they are, the harder they are to handle.
+So for a beginner, I’d recommend opting for a shorter length of the leash and building up.

 The Key Principle of Long-Line Training